Saltdean: Geography

+Transport

+Bus company Brighton & Hove provides frequent buses through Saltdean, operating route 27 that links Saltdean to Withdean via Brighton city centre and Brighton station.
+Saltdean is also served by other Brighton & Hove routes 12, 13 and 14 (as well as their variants) that run along the A259 to destinations including Peacehaven, Seaford and Eastbourne.

+The Big Lemon bus company provides route 47 that links Saltdean to Hangleton.
+Saltdean is directly connected to the A259 road, which runs south of the village.

 Education

 The only school in Saltdean is Saltdean Primary School.
 There is also a library located in the Lido Community building.

 Sport and leisure

 Saltdean has a non-League football club Saltdean United F.C. who play at Hill Park.
 Saltdean also has four hard tennis courts, an outdoor Bowls green, a basketball court, and a skateboard park all located within Saltdean Park.
 A sea swimming group meets weekly on the beach and holds traditional Boxing Day and New Year's Day swims.
+Saltdean also has their own Surf Life Saving club, Saltdean Swim & Surf Club, who meet throughout the year.